 Our motto is: Adapt - Innovate - Re-adapt

 Humans evolved into species that adapt to changes in the environment and continously modify their environment through innovation.
 Innovations bring progress, new ways of life, but also new problems - all requiring re-adadptation.
 AIR interdisciplinary courses provide students with the tools to Adapt, Innovate and Re-adapt.

-Steven Hawking: "Intelligence is the ability to adapt to change"
+Stephen Hawking: "Intelligence is the ability to adapt to change"

 Albert Einstein: "We can't solve problems by using the same kind of thinking we used when we created them"